NanamiKubota/NanamiKubota.github.io/_tutorials/basics_in_R.md

 ## Functions

 A function is a command that you write and run so that R can do that command on another object.
 For example, in the previous section we manually set the working directory, which produced a line of code using the setwd( ) function.
 Using the setwd( ) function, we are able to set the working directory to our folder of choice by writing the file path to that folder.
-In my example, my file path is "~/Documents/PMI/2021 Summer/R tutorial".
+In my example, my file path is "~/Documents/PMI/Cooper Lab/CS tutorial/tutorial".

 Usually, functions are written in the following format: